 4.3: You acknowledge that any licence granted by us under this Clause 4 is granted subject to third party licencors (if any).

-5. Our obligations
+5. Our obligations and acknowledgements

 5.1: We make the following warranties to you in respect to the products and services provided under this agreement: